bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 i also really really need to clean up the output folder and figure out a log

 next step: blast with 98% identity and 95% coverage (how to do this in house?)

+## 06/04/25
+i think i'm just going to do some housekeeping stuff today

+what i did:
+added some docstrings
+created subdirs for dada2, vsearch, and bayes. the parse_output and map_seqs functions also write to vsearch and bayes depending on which input they are called with. also updated the readme blasted the unclassified bayes seqs. there were only two that fit the criteria (95% coverage, 98% identity) and they were both human